CarlLeePhp/ObsidinaNotebook/ASP/00-index.md

 14x - Learn to build an e-commerce app with .Net Core and React

+18x - Build a Microservices app with .Net and NextJS from Scratch (Neil Cummings)
 #### Blazor

 3xx - Web Development with Blazor